The Collect of the Day

 5:8 Once you were darkness, but now in the Lord you are light.
 Live as children of light—9 for the fruit of the light is found in all that is good and right and true.
 10 Try to find out what is pleasing to the Lord.
 11 Take no part in the unfruitful works of darkness, but instead expose them.
 12 For it is shameful even to mention what such people do secretly; 13 but everything exposed by the light becomes visible, 14 for everything that becomes visible is light.
 Therefore it says, “Sleeper, awake!
 Rise from the dead, and Christ will shine on you.”

 Our Gospel reading continues the encounters of individuals with Jesus in the Gospel of John.
 None is better told than the story of the unnamed blind man.
-This story plays into another of John’s major themes: light and darkness.
-Notice as well at beginning and end the issue is misunderstandings about the nature of sin.
+This story plays into one of John’s major themes: light vs. darkness.
+Notice also at the beginning and end of the story the issue is misunderstandings about the nature of sin.
 Like the Samaritan woman from last week’s Gospel, as the story progresses the blind man understands more and more who Jesus is and what the miracle means beyond himself.

-The Scripture quotations (except for the psalm) are from the New Revised Standard Version Bible, copyright © 1989 by the Division of Christian Education of the National Council of Churches of Christ in the U.S.A., and are used by permission.
+The Scripture quotations (except for the psalm) are from the New Revised Standard Version Bible, copyright © 1989 by the Division of Christian Education of the National Council of Churches of Christ in the U.S.A.
 All rights reserved.
 The Collect of the Day and the Psalm translation are from The Book of Common Prayer.
-Commentaries are copyright © 2017, Epiphany ESources, 67 E. Main St., Hornell, NY 14843, www.epiphanyesources.com.
+Commentaries are copyright © 2020, Epiphany ESources, 67 E. Main St., Hornell, NY 14843, www.epiphanyesources.com.
 All rights reserved.
-Permission is granted to copy for group study.
+Permission given to copy for group study.
 Bulletin inserts are available.
 Go to our website for more information.